shaharoded/CDSS-Dev-Project/README.md

 Once you updates the __main__ of each module:

-You can run the folowing PowerShell command in the root repository to initiate the DataAccess class and build your DB:
+You can run the following PowerShell command in the root repository to initiate the DataAccess class and build your DB:
 ```bash
 (from root)
 python -m backend.dataaccess
 ```

-You can run the folowing PowerShell command in the root repository to test your business logic:
+You can run the following PowerShell command in the root repository to test your business logic:
 ```bash
 (from root)
 python -m backend.businesslogic
 ```

-You can run the folowing PowerShell command in the root repository to test your abstraction logic:
+You can run the following PowerShell command in the root repository to test your abstraction logic:
 ```bash
 (from root)
 python -m backend.mediator